 Let’s take a closer look at the two different models.

-The extreme curve of the axe prevents it from going completely through a log and into your leg or your feet.
 This innovation makes the Leveraxe 1 perfect for use even on rocky grounds as the risk of any unwanted bounce back from your swing is reduced to almost zero as the Leveraxe should never remain completely vertical at the bottom of your swing.

 Weighing a total of 6.6 pounds, the steel-headed Leveraxe 1 won’t wear you out.
 The head is designed in such a way as to act like a lever (thus the name) and rotate upon contact.
 This rotation helps take maximum advantage of the downward force turning the axe into something more like a crowbar.
 That means you have physics on your side, instead of just the power of your swing.

 And is all that wasn’t enough, the cool rotational effect produced by the design of the head means it’s nearly impossible to get it stuck in a log.
 Any who has gotten their splitting xe stuck in a log before knows the value of that.